144-hour Visa-free Transit in Liaoning

 Immersing yourself in the spree of Shenyang International Ice and Snow Festival

 If transiting in Liaoning in winter, Shenyang International Ice and Snow Festival should not be missed.
-It usually starts from the end of December through the end of February.
+It usually starts from the end of December through to the end of February.
 During this time, you can appreciate all kinds of ice carvings and snow sculptures.

 Further Reading on China 144-Hour Visa-Free Policy: